jcmartins/proposal/design/459-backend-events.md

 - `DELETE /errors/:entity/:check` deletes all errors for a given entity and check
 - `DELETE /errors/:entity/:check/:timestamp` deletes a specific error

-Adding and updating errors is not be possible through the API, since it's reserved to the backend processes.
+Adding and updating errors is not possible through the API, since it's reserved to the backend processes.
 That being said, it could always be possible to allow agents to add errors to the Store if required.